lakshaysethi/Assignment_1_7420_ls/Assignment documents/discussion.md

     - IBM Cloud

 48. What is Sentry and what is it used for?
+    - Sentry is an Error Alerting system that Sends notifications to project/app owners/developers when something goes wrong in the system/ when some error occurs - this is really good during production as one needs to know if something is not right and when it happens
 49. What is Cloudflare and what is it used for?
     - Cloudflare is used to manage DNS and other important Domain related stuff like SSL and DNSSEC.
     -  it offer's its own name servers for user's Domains